Oyun-Teknolojileri/ToolKit/README.md

 #### Visual Studio Project Overview

 Visual Studio 2022 with C++ tools is required to compile the engine and the editor.
 The solution is in the main directory of the ToolKit repository called ToolKit.sln.
 The Solution contains two main filters, Engine and Projects.
 Within the Engine filter, game engine, editor and related tools are residing.
 Before running the Editor, make sure that you have set it as the startup project.
-All required dependencies are residing in the Dependencies folder in a precompiled form.
+All required dependencies are residing in the Dependencies folder.
+Don't forget to init and update git submodules.
+Finally run BuildAllDependencies.bat to compile all dependencies.

 There are cmake files all around the repository and .bat files in the BuildScripts folder.
 They are used to compile the engine and the projects for target environments Web, Android and PC.
 You don't need to directly call these cmake files.
 All outputs can be compiled and packed within the editor.
 However cmake files are well documented for more advanced usages and configurations.